 Packing food also allows you to maintain control over what’s going into your body and when.
 At restaurants it’s easy to accidentally order an overly-filling dish that works against your weight loss goals, even when you think you’ve picked a healthier menu item.
 This is only worsened by the fact that restaurant portions usually provide way more food than we need.

 Plus, when you cook at home, you control what goes into each of your healthy recipes for work.
 Love spaghetti and meatballs, but hate the calories and carbs?
 Make yourself some zoodles (zucchini noodles) with marinara and turkey meatballs!
-There’s lots of ways to makeover your favorite recipes and incorporate them in your phentermine weight loss journey.
+There are lots of ways to makeover your favorite recipes and incorporate them into your phentermine weight loss journey.
 By prepping your meals at home, you save the calories (and fat and sugar and sodium) and, if you’re creative, feel a lot less deprived!

 Finally, packing your lunch is a healthy habit to develop while taking phentermine, and continue long after your prescription has ended.
 Since the goal is to make healthy eating a lifestyle instead of a passing phase, learning to pack your lunch and control your food is a great step in the right direction!